thomcorah/FAISSA/README.md

 This example is intended to be used in the Victorian Gallery at the Leicester Museum and Art Gallery, and provides spatialised audio experiences for six selected paintings in the gallery.

-This repository contains two folders:
+This repository contains three folders:

 **FMOD Sounds**
 Contains the full FMOD audio session from which to build the sound bank for Unity.

 **Unity**
 The Unity game environment used to create the virtual sound world for the augmented reality experience.

+**Documentation**
+Full documentation of the code written for the Unity session.
+A brief summary of the main points follows below.

 ## Installation